smatting/pointer-cc/README.md

 To begin using pointer-cc, you'll need to configure instrument settings.
 Follow these steps:

 1. Capture a screenshot of your instrument.
 Make sure you crop to the exact contents of the window, omit the window bar or borders.
-2. Use a paint program (e.g. online [jspaint.app](https://jspaint.app), MS Paint or [GIMP](https://www.gimp.org/)) to mark all controls with points or rectangles in a distinct color not found in the screenshot.Note the exact RGB color code (e.g., `#ff00ff` or `R = 255, G = 0, B = 255`).
+2. Use a paint program (e.g. online [jspaint.app](https://jspaint.app), MS Paint or [GIMP](https://www.gimp.org/)) to mark all controls with points or rectangles in a distinct color not found in the screenshot.
+Note the exact RGB color code (e.g., `#ff00ff` or `R = 255, G = 0, B = 255`).
 You can omit controls you're not interested in.
 Here's an example:

 ![controls marked with pink dots](docs/obxd-marked.jpg)